For about 10 months of the year, cranberries never pass our lips. We neither

 Cranberries have had medicinal uses, most commonly for treating urinary

-infections.
+infections (UTIs).
+Use it regularly to help avoid UTIs.
 It also is high in Vitamin C and is often eaten to help fight

 and avoid colds.
 In the 1800's, American sailors ate cranberries on long